joseffallman/Intrusion/Sqx/UnitTest/README.txt

 1.2 Fixed: Bug in Assert.IsNull when testing an SqxClass.
     Added methods Assert.IsTrue and Assert.IsFalse.
     README changed location from Tests to Sqx\UnitTest.
+X.X Fixed: Change == to "isEqualTo" in Assert.AreEqual.

 Good luck unit testing!